Ways To Avoid Fees On Your Credit Card

 Balance transfer fees

-It’s great to be able to transfer a balance to a new credit card and enjoy a 0% APR promotional financing, but nearly all credit cards charge a 3% balance transfer fee.
+It’s great to be able to transfer a balance to a new credit card and enjoy a 0% APR promotional financing, but nearly all credit cards charge at least a 3% balance transfer fee.
 One exception is the Chase Slate card, which offers 15 months interest-free promotional financing on both new purchases and balance transfers, with no annual fee and no balance transfer fee if you make the transfer within the first 60 days of being a cardholder.
 Another is the Capital One QuicksilverOne card, which has no balance transfer fee and is geared toward people with fair credit scores.
 The card offers nine months of interest-free promotional financing on new purchases and balance transfers.
 You can also earn 1.5% cash back on every purchase, but the card has a high ongoing APR of 23.24%.

 Cash advance fees